- 1 Lemon for the liver

 Possible dangers or contraindications of lemon for the liver

-If you are aware of the proven existence of stones in the kidneys or gallstones, if you consume lemon in any form (such as whole fruit or concentrated infusions), excessive bile drainage and large stone expulsion would be dangerous.
+If you are aware of the proven existence of stones in the kidneys or gallstones, if you consume lemon in any form (such as whole fruit or concentrated infusions), excessive bile drainage and expulsion of a large stone can occur which would be very dangerous.
 Bile juices contain these stones, which will be transferred to the duodenum.

-The ductus that contacts the gallbladder with the small intestine has a reduced capacity, that is to say, it is narrow and can be obstructed by some large calculus, which, in addition to generating significant pain, can lead to more unnecessary and avoidable complications.
+The ductus that contacts the gallbladder with the small intestine has a reduced capacity.
+So, being narrow, it can be obstructed by some large calculus, which, in addition to generating significant pain, can lead to more unnecessary and avoidable complications.

 The way to take it is squeezed and diluted with a little water, so that its acidity does not damage the dental enamel.